business & Commercial services

 The franchise tax is a privilege tax imposed on corporations, including banking corporations and limited liability companies that are incorporated in Arkansas.
 The tax is also imposed on foreign corporations and limited liability companies that transact business in Arkansas.
 (A.C.A.
 26-54-101)

-How can I submit my company’s franchise tax and annual report?
+How can I submit my company’s franchise tax?

 What is a “domestic filing”?

 Any filing related to a business entity that is incorporated or organized under the laws of the state of Arkansas.

 A foreign corporation is any corporation or business entity that is incorporated or organized under the laws of a state or jurisdiction other than the State of Arkansas.

 Any filing related to a business entity that is incorporated or organized under the laws of a state or jurisdiction other than the State of Arkansas.